emma-wilson/syrf_userguide/systematic-search.md

 ### Spreadsheet (\*.csv supported)
 *Optionally including screening decisions*

-1. You can upload study references as a systematic search from a spreadsheet (e.g. Microsoft Excel Document)
+1. You can upload study references as a systematic search from a spreadsheet (e.g. Microsoft Excel Document).
+This needs to be saved with the extension ".csv" (as explained below in point 7) for uploading purposes.

 2. You will have to make sure your file has the following column headings to make the upload work:
     * Title
     * Authors